eborden/json-msg-pack/README.md

 ```

 ## Conclusion
 Clearly we are able to realize our RESTful dreams of supporting multiple transport mediums. `Aeson` and `MessagePack` allow us to leverage generic programming and avoid boilerplate.
 This makes the cost of multiple mediums low, allowing our services greater utility for cheap.
-We can now utilize the Accepts header to request the transport medium most appropriate for our use case.
+We can now utilize the Accept header to request the transport medium most appropriate for our use case.

 We were also able to leverage `Criterion` and `Weigh` to quickly validate our assumptions.
 Message Pack is fast, it is compact, it is conservative and very appropriate for machine to machine communication.
 With this medium we can save time encoding, decoding and be thrifty with bytes over the wire.
 Even though Haskell's Message Pack implementation is much younger than Aeson it is already performing exceptionally.